-Let’s face it unless you have one or are involved in the treatment of someone with it, there is very little chance that you are aware of spinal cord injuries.
-We all have heard about life-threatening accidents and diseases such as cancer, HIV/AIDS, and the most recent Ebola virus.
-Thankfully enough has been written about them which has increased awareness and sensitivity on the topic.
+Let’s face it unless you have one or are involved in the treatment of someone with it; there is very little chance that you are aware of spinal cord injuries.
+We all have heard about life-threatening accidents and diseases such as cancer, HIV/AIDS, and the most recent Coronavirus.
+Thankfully enough has been written about them, which has increased awareness and sensitivity on the topic.

 The spinal cord is home to a lot of nerves.
 These nerves carry signals from the brain to different parts of the body and organs so that they can carry out the desired function.
 For example, moving your toe up and down or peeing when you want to.
 The nerves also communicate sensations from the body to the brain, such as burning if you put your finger in hot water or pain if you get a cut on your ankle.
 There are millions of nerves connecting the brain with different parts of the body and muscles.

 After an SCI, the nerves get fractured.
 A fracture means that the brain is no longer able to communicate through the nerves.
 No communication => paralysis below the level of injury; neck, upper back or lower back.

 Now, if one gets a fracture on the forearm, it can be usually put together with a few plates, screws and a cast that will keep it in the same position – allowing the bone to regenerate and ultimately join.
 Further, it will help if you visualise a million nerves neatly tucked inside your spinal cord (yes, that backbone which runs from behind your neck till your lower back).
 Even once the nerves regenerate, there is no guarantee that each one of those will connect with their corresponding counterparts.
 It is difficult for doctors to predict complete recovery.

 This animated video is also pretty cool when it comes to simplifying and explaining SCI.
 For more detailed reading there’s always Wikipedia and a host of online resources.